 Q23).
 If one wants the display the text of transactional code then which of the table will be used?

 Ans.
 If a person wants to display the text of the transactional code then the TSTCT table will be used.

 Q24) If a user buffer needs to be displayed then what transactional code will be used?

 Ans.
 If a user buffer needs to be displayed when the following transactional code will be used; the code is SU56.

 Q25) Which table of the SAP can be used for determining single roles that is given for a certain role?

 Ans.
 If one has to know the single roles the table which is used is AGR_AGRS.

-Q26) If one has to see the amount of filters in the SM19 which is the Security audit log then which parameter is used?
+Q26) If one has to see the number of filters in the SM19 which is the Security audit log then which parameter is used?

 Ans.
-The parameter which is used for deciding on the amount of filters is as follows; rsau/no_of_filters.
+The parameter which is used for deciding on the number of filters is as follows; rsau/no_of_filters.

 Q29) Which transactional codes are most commonly used in SAP security?